US Coast Guard to tackle China's 'illegal' fishing in Pacific | DW | 24.10.2020

 O'Brien said the vessels will conduct maritime security operations, including protecting fishing boats, and enhanced maritime-domain awareness and enforcement efforts in collaboration with "regional partners who have limited offshore surveillance and enforcement capacity."

 The United States has repeatedly accused China of breaking international law by sending warships as escorts for Chinese fishing vessels into other countries' fishing waters.
-US Defense Secretary Mark Esper said in July that there was a "catalog of bad behavior" in the South China Sea over the previous months and accused the Chinese military of several misdeeds, including sinking a Vietnamese fishing boat.
+US Defense Secretary Mark Esper said in July that there has been a "catalog of bad behavior" in the South China Sea over the previous months and accused the Chinese military of several misdeeds, including the sinking a Vietnamese fishing boat.

 Read more: China's claims in South China Sea 'completely unlawful', says US